Today I wanted to create a good old segmented vm on kvm/qemu on my workstation at home.

 virsh net-define /tmp/isolated.xml virsh net-autostart isolated virsh net-start isolated

-virsh edit $guestname) the configuration of each guest that uses direct (macvtap) or NAT for its network connection and add a new
+virsh edit $guestname) the configuration of each guest that uses direct (macvtap) or NAT for its network connection and add a new in the section similar to the following:

 <interface type='network'> <source network='isolated'/> <model type='virtio'/> </interface>